What is a DDoS Attack?

 DDoS attacks can also work as a diversion for other attacks, especially when malicious actors develop attacks targeted on financial institutions.
 Data theft can be happening when all the eyes are on a DDoS attack.

-You need to have a DDoS mitigation plan, such as a Website Application Firewall (WAF).
+If you’re under DDoS attack, you’ll need to have mitigation plan, such as a Website Application Firewall (WAF).

 Sucuri offers a Website Security Platform, which is a managed security service provider for websites.
 Our cloud-based platform gives you complete website security, including an antivirus and firewall for your website.